 Grade B Plywood

-One level down from grade A plywood is grade B, which is high-quality, strong, and smooth, but has some defects, grain patterns, and imperfections.
+One level down from grade A plywood is grade B, which is high-quality, strong, and smooth but has some defects, grain patterns, and imperfections.

-This type of plywood may need some sanding, filling, and touching up before it can be finished with paint, stain, varnish, or lacquer.
+This type of plywood may need sanding, filling, and touching up before it can be finished with paint, stain, varnish, or lacquer.

 Grade C Plywood